 - Vatican and Ancient Rome Skip The Line Tour

-In proper unsuccessful backpacker style, hitting all the places that many avoid labelling them as “too touristy” and trying to distinguish themselves from tourists and pointing out they are travelers, I would never dream of visiting the Italian capital and skipping what is considered to be one of the top things to see in Rome – the Colosseum.
+In proper unsuccessful backpacker style, hitting all the places that many avoid labelling them as “too touristy” and trying to distinguish themselves from tourists and pointing out they are travelers, I would never dream of visiting the Italian capital and skipping what is considered to be one of the top tourist attractions in Rome – the Colosseum.

 Learn how to care less about what other travelers think on my post “How to be an unsuccessful backpacker.”

-The Colosseum, a UNESCO World Heritage Site together with the historic center or Rome, is perhaps among the most well known among Rome attractions, the most iconic and photographed one.
+Visiting the Colosseum, a UNESCO World Heritage Site together with the historic center or Rome, definitely is among the ultimate things to do in Rome.
+This is one of the most iconic and photographed tourist attractions in Rome.
 I still think that not even the best photos do it justice.
 It is just that beautiful that nobody with a pinch of salt in his brain would dream of skipping it when in Rome.

 Yes, the line to get inside the Colosseum is long and if one has limited time in the city, it can be annoying.
 But once again, I suggest getting online and buying a guided tour (that’s when a guided tour does come in handy!) with a skip the line entrance: this is what to do in Rome in order to enjoy one of its top attractions completely hassle free.
 The bonus is that the guided tours usually include a visit of the arena floor, of the third tier and even of the undergrounds.